 3.2.
-Senior Management Commitment 38
+Senior Management Commitment

-The Top Management fully assumes the principles of the Integrated Management System and conveys its full support to all persons working for or on behalf of the TYPSA Group, and evidences39 its commitment and compliance with the requirements stipulated in the basic standards through:
+The Top Management fully assumes the principles of the Integrated Management System and conveys its full support to all persons working for or on behalf of the TYPSA Group, and evidences its commitment and compliance with the requirements stipulated in the basic standards through:

-- a) The definition and dissemination of the Policy (see point5.3) and objectives for quality and environment, OSH, R&D&I, integrity management and information security management; - b) Promoting the use of the process approach and risk-based thinking; - c) The transmission and dissemination, to all persons working for the TYPSA Group or on its behalf, of the commitment to satisfy the needs of its customers and other interested parties; - d) The allocation of sufficient and adequate resources for the effective functioning of the systems, and in particular by providing; - e) Assuming responsibility and accountability for the effectiveness of the Integrated Management System - f) Assuming full responsibility and accountability for the prevention of work-related injury and ill-health and the provision of safe and healthy workplaces and activities; - g) Promoting continuous improvement; - h) Promoting an appropriate anti-bribery culture within the organisation - i) Ensuring the integration of the requirements of all systems affected by this manual into the organisation's business processes - j) Attending and leading meetings to set objectives and to monitor and review40 their effectiveness and that of the Integrated Management System; - k) Assigning directors, managers and decision-makers the technical means and authority necessary to: - Demonstrate leadership in the prevention and detection of bribery as it applies to their areas of responsibility. - Initiate actions to prevent the occurrence of nonconformities relating to the Integrated Management System. - Acknowledge, report, record and process any non-conformity, complaint, appeal or grievance issued by customers or any other interested parties, affecting quality, the environment, OSH,
+- a) The definition and dissemination of the Policy (see point5.3 ) and objectives for quality and environment, OSH, R&D, integrity management and information security management; - b) Promoting the use of the process approach and risk-based thinking; - c) The transmission and dissemination, to all persons working for the TYPSA Group or on its behalf, of the commitment to satisfy the needs of its customers and other interested parties; - d) The allocation of sufficient and adequate resources for the effective functioning of the systems, and in particular by providing; - e) Assuming responsibility and accountability for the effectiveness of the Integrated Management System - f) Assuming full responsibility and accountability for the prevention of work-related injury and ill-health and the provision of safe and healthy workplaces and activities; - g) Promoting continuous improvement; - h) Promoting an appropriate anti-bribery culture within the organisation - i) Ensuring the integration of the requirements of all systems affected by this manual into the organisation's business processes - j) Attending and leading meetings to set objectives and to monitor and review their effectiveness and that of the Integrated Management System; - k) Assigning directors, managers and decision-makers the technical means and authority necessary to: - Demonstrate leadership in the prevention and detection of bribery as it applies to their areas of responsibility. - Initiate actions to prevent the occurrence of nonconformities relating to the Integrated Management System.

-38 For the purposes of the Management System, Senior Management consists of the Chief Executive Officer, the Chief Administrative Officer and the Chief Production Officer.
-In subsidiaries, the Senior Management may be defined by agreement of the governing body integrity management or information security and communicate it to the director, manager or person in charge affected, in accordance with the channels and conditions and scopes established in the System itself, also ensuring that there will be no reprisals for such information.
+&lt;sup>38 For the purposes of the Management System, Senior Management consists of the Chief Executive Officer, the Chief Administrative Officer and the Chief Production Officer.
+In subsidiaries, the Senior Management may be defined by agreement of the governing body

-39 Evidence: information that can be objectively demonstrated to be true because it is based on facts obtained by observation, measurement, testing or other means.
+&lt;sup>39 Evidence: information that can be objectively demonstrated to be true because it is based on facts obtained by observation, measurement, testing or other means.

-40 Review: An activity undertaken to ensure the suitability, appropriateness and effectiveness of the subject matter under review, in order to achieve stated objectives.
+&lt;sup>40 Review: An activity undertaken to ensure the suitability, appropriateness and effectiveness of the subject matter under review, in order to achieve stated objectives.